mreider/imgglobalsucks/index.md

 Buying travel insurance can be a difficult task.
 My experience with IMG Global has been one of frustration and disappointment.
 This website is dedicated to sharing that experience, highlighting the issues encountered.

+If you have questions I am reachable via mreider at gmail dot com.

 ## Timeline

 1. I paid for the Patriot Plan (June 2021) and never recieved the policy paperwork